-Dear Friends, we will be making a professional recording of Symphony No. 4 (Biodiversity) this upcoming season with your help!
+Dear Friends, we will be making a professional recording of Symphony No. 4 (Biodiversity) with your help!

 A four-movement reflection on biodiversity and the plight of our worldwide ecosystems, Symphony No. 4 (Biodiversity) conveys a vision of the grandeur and fragility of the natural world.

 Getting Your Head Around Climate Change Through Music - WLRN/Miami Herald News (Sept.
 2013)

 SoBe Arts' Carson Kievman Creates An Ecologically Relevent Symphony - Miami New Times (July 2013)

 Special Report - Rising Seas In South Florida - WLRN/Miami Herald News (Nov.
 2013) - check story at 30'10"!

 “Biodiversity refers to the totality of all living things/species and due to their dynamic interactions on the planet Earth our life-support system sustains which must be preserved and cared for... ...(Kievman) could produce a symphony of biodiversity that is the foundation of life and primary natural resources for humans and all other life forms, and all together keeps us going for perpetual future of our soul." –Ke Chung Kim, Professor Emeritus, Penn State University